-While no one likes wearing hearing protection, there are certain situations in which conventional abrasive waterjets can be the better option.
+While no one likes wearing hearing protection, there are certain situations in which conventional abrasive waterjets can be a better option.

-Typically, for beginners who are new to water jet cutting technology and processes and not sure if they are doing it the right way, conventional water jet cutting can be the better option.
-This is because they can visually inspect what is going on.
+- For beginners new to the water jet cutting process and unsure if they are doing it right, simply cutting using conventional machines might be the better option.
+This is because they can visually inspect what is going on while cutting.

-When cutting a lightweight thin material underwater, the backsplash of the water can create unwanted movements of the material.
-Therefore, cutting these over water is the better way to go.
-This also holds true for materials that float on the water.
+- When cutting thin material underwater, the backsplash of the water can create an unwanted movement of the material.
+So, cutting thin material over water is a better way to go.
+It’s also true for materials that float on water.

-In the case of abrasive cutting very thick material, you will find it hard to have it completely submerged because the water level required would be too high.
-There will be no option of cutting under water, so you will have to follow the traditional approach.
+- In the case of abrasive cutting of very thick material, it’s hard to have it completely submerged because the water level required would be too high.
+It might be better to adopt a conventional cutting approach.

 Cutting under water for abrasive waterjets has been a blessing for most operators.
 The two main advantages of reduced noise and reduced mess alone make up for the slightly higher effort the process might require.